Best mountain bike helmets 2023 - top-rated head protection for the trail

 £230

-Although it's pricey, the rotational impact protection system is flimsy and it's best for round-shaped heads.
+Although pricey, the rotational impact protection system is flimsy and it's best for round-shaped heads.
 If you’re looking for a helmet that offers meaningful protection while staying comfy, light and cool enough for all-day rides, the 100% Trajecta confidently ticks all the boxes.

 Troy Lee Designs Stage helmet